GoogleChrome/developer.chrome.com/site/en/docs/workbox/different-architectures/index.md

 When it comes to building for the web, there are a couple of architectural styles to be aware of.

-For example, a "traditional" website—also referred to as a _Multi-page Application_ (MPA)—is a collection of pages that users navigate through via traditional [navigation requests](https://web.dev/handling-navigation-requests/).
+For example, a "traditional" website&mdash;also referred to as a _Multi-page Application_ (MPA)&mdash;is a collection of pages that users navigate through via traditional [navigation requests](https://web.dev/handling-navigation-requests/).
 Static sites are a good example of this architectural style, even CMS-powered websites such as blog and marketing websites are examples of the style as well.